FIWARE/tutorials.XACML-Access-Rules/README.md

 ### Permit Access to a Resource

 To request a decision from Authzforce, make a POST requets to the `domains/{domain-id}/pdp` endpoint.
-In this cae the user has the `managers-role-0000-0000-000000000000` and is requesting access the the `/app/price-change` resource.
+In this case the user has the `managers-role-0000-0000-000000000000` and is requesting access the the `/app/price-change` resource.

 #### :seven: Request